“My daughter acts like the world revolves around her!”

-If you want help with this aspect of your parenting, please contact me for a coaching session and I can support you.
+If you want help with this aspect of your parenting, please look at my website and get some new parenting tools, and tools for your emotions.
+I can support you.

 We expect our children to treat us, other family members, people of all kinds, and all living things with love and respect.